htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

   when it failed to reconnect to the Starter.
   :jira:`2289`

+- Fixed a bug where the Shadow would not write a job termination event to the job log for a completed job if the Shadow failed to reconnect to the Starter prior to completed cleanup.
+This would result in DAGMan workflows being stuch waiting forever for jobs to finish.
+  :jira:`2292`

 - Fixed a bug that caused **ssh-agent** processes to be leaked when using *grid* universe remote batch job submision over SSH.
   :jira:`2286`